Interviewing Essentials: A Disciplined Approach to Hiring 'Best-Fits'

 Recognize that talent acquisition and management are primarily a psychological affair.
 Don’t judge a candidate by requisite skill sets, education and experience alone.
 Learn to recognize and assess “soft” attributes such as Emotional Intelligence and personality.

 Assess the corporate culture and evaluate the candidate’s fit with the culture.
 Consider business and management philosophy, operating style, interpersonal and communication styles, organizational style, values, beliefs, attitudes and principles.

 Analyze the organization’s major job categories and identify the performance-critical competencies required for each.

-Develop tools that can measure the performance-critical traits and capabilities for candidates (competency model; behaviorally-based interview protocol and interpretation guide; a personality test that can measure the more difficult to assess indicators; an evaluation matrix that can be used across hiring teams to coordinate, synchronize and summarize the assessment of the finalists).
+Develop tools that can measure the performance-critical traits and capabilities of candidates (competency model; behaviorally-based interview protocol and interpretation guide; a personality test that can measure the more difficult-to-assess indicators; an evaluation matrix that can be used across hiring teams to coordinate, synchronize and summarize the assessment of the finalists).